Smoked Bacon & Tomatillo Guacamole

-Is there really anything better than guacamole?
-Think about that for a second.
+Is there really anything better than a bowl full of fresh guacamole?

-Guacamole is actually super simple to make.
+Guacamole is super simple to make.
 And in fact I have a super easy shortcut that has gotten me by for years.

 - Smash up an avocado or two

-- Add a couple tablespoons of my favorite homemade (or jarred) salsa
+- Add a couple tablespoons of your favorite homemade (or jarred) salsa

 - Mix in one-tablespoon of sour cream (or Greek yogurt) for added creaminess